msarac61/wordpress-code-checker/readme.txt

 === Wordpress Code Checker ===

 Contributors: metin_nn
-Tags: wp code checker, wp code, wp code check
+Tags: code checker, code security, code check
 Donate link: https://metinsarac.net/
 Requires at least: 3.0.1
 Tested up to: 5.6
 Requires PHP: 5.4
-Stable tag: 4.3
+Stable tag: trunk
 License: GPL-3.0+
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-Wordpress Secure Code Control System
+Wordpress Secure Code Control System & Wordpress Security Code Checker

 == Description ==

-What does this plug-in do?
+**What does this plug-in do?**

 It is aimed to provide you a secure code control system.
 You can provide your customers secure codes so that they can check original or non-original products.
 You can edit this plugin, which can be used for different purposes, according to your needs.